Exploring the Squares of 26 and 24: A Deep Dive into Squares, Perfect Squares, and Their Applications

 -

 Geometric Representation: Perfect squares can be represented geometrically as square shapes.
-For example, 25 (5²) can be represented as a 5x5 grid of squares.
+Here's one way to look at it: 25 (5²) can be represented as a 5x5 grid of squares.

 -